AsianInvesterAsianInvester

 That is easier said than done.
 China has seen heavy net outflows since early 2020 amid headwinds including property sector problems, declining consumer confidence, an aging population and geopolitical risks.

-The most recent figure recorded by Trading Economics showed a capital and financial account deficit of $74 billion in the first quarter of 2024 (see chart below).
+The most recent figure recorded by Trading Economics showed a capital and financial account deficit of some $74 billion in the first quarter of 2024 (see chart below).

 CHINA CAPITAL FLOWS, 2014 to Q1 2024